 1. Access the DNS record of your domain name.
 This will usually be through the company you registered your domain name with, or your web hosting/design company.
 You need to check that this company supports creating a TXT record in your DNS.
 If they don't, you will need to move your DNS to another provider like http://zoneedit.com.
 This doesn't mean that you will need to change your web host, just your DNS provider.

 2. Create a TXT record.
 You can use various online wizards to generate a TXT record for you.
-To allow Sign-Up.to to send on your behalf, the TXT record (for the domain example.com) would look something like this:
+To allow Sign-Up.to to send on your behalf, the TXT record would look something like this (please replace fromaddressdomain.com with your domain):

 Value: “v=spf1 include:spf.sign-up.to ~all"

 3. Add the TXT record to your DNS.
 When you have your TXT record, you will need to add it into your DNS record.
 It should detect that you have a record set.
 Note that in some cases it may take up to 72 hours before your new record propagates.

 Due to the lack of uptake of Sender ID amongst the major ESPs, we recommend using SPF.
 However, if you send a lot of emails to ISPs which use Sender ID instead of SPF (such as Bell Canada or AT&T addresses), we would recommend adding a Sender ID record to your SPF record.
 This will look the same as the TXT record above, except the value is slightly different:

 Value: "v=spf1 include:spf.sign-up.to ~all spf2.0/pra include:spf.sign-up.to ~all"

 I don't have my own domain name; can I still use SPF, Sender ID or DKIM?

 No – you have to control the domain name to set the SPF, Sender ID or DKIM policy.
 As such you should avoid sending out emails from free email addresses (hotmail.com etc.) through systems like Sign-Up.to.